AhmadRzKhalili/ARQProtcolsSimulator/README.md

 # ARQProtcolsSimulator
-This program simulates Selective Repeat and Go-Back-N protocols.
+Using socket, this program simulates Selective Repeat and Go-Back-N protocols.
+The state of frames while transmiiting and requests made by receiver are shown in a gui, programmed using Javafx.